sm17p/notion-like/README.md

 ### How?
+- Routing
+    1. SPA
+      - Handled by Sveltekit
+    2. Routes
+        1. / - Start Page
+        2. /<note_slug>/ - Editor for doc with it's id determined by `note_slug`
+            1. If `note_slug` is not present redirect to the start page

 - Data
     1. Ropes vs gap buffers vs piece tables vs n-ary trees
+        - Go with N-ary tree, other's help with efficient file edits on a large file size which is out of scope for this project
+    2. Persistence - Local storage vs IndexDB
+        - LocaStorage - Can only store strings, synchronous and blocks main thread.
+            - Chrome/Chromium/Edge: 5 MB per domain
+            - Firefox: 10 MB per domain
+            - Safari: 4-5 MB per domain (varies slightly between versions)
+        - IndexDB + WebWorker + Broadcast Channel, is the ideal choice for a full fledged app.
+Supports running in web workers, but API is complicated and lacks support for syncing multi tab documents which can be resolved using the Broadcast Channel API.
+Out of scope for this project.
+        - Sticking to LocalStorage, IndexedDB seems like an over-kill for this version however [RxDB](https://github.com/pubkey/rxdb) seems promising for writing the data persistence layer with it's flexible storage engine model for swapping.

 - View
     - Use contententeditable="true" for the work area